 Frames and TV.
-Although investigating frames or TV as sparsity systems in CS is not the purpose of this paper, we provide results in the Frames and TV section below, which are an experimental verification of the advantages offered by various frames in the CS context.
+Although investigating frames or TV as sparsifying systems in CS is not the purpose of this paper, we provide results in Section 11, which are an experimental verification of the advantages offered by various frames.
 More importantly, they show the added benefit of incorporating signal structure in the sampling procedure, which provides ample freedom to choose the sparsifying system for a CS recovery.

-A new CS approach in Fluorescence Microscopy
+5 A new CS approach in Fluorescence Microscopy